novicap/api-docs/source/includes/_line_quote_show.md

 A successful response is a JSON payload with the following fields:

-A successful response is a JSON payload with these fields:

 | Attribute    | Type   | Unit | Description                                                    |
 |--------------|--------|------|----------------------------------------------------------------|
 | status       | String |      | One of "ok", "processing", or "review".                        |